newtork/newtork.github.io/_posts/2016-12-18-Docker-domain-controller-with-samba.md

 As you can see, most options are also configurable as arguments during `docker run`.
 To get a better idea of possible startup configurations, you can run the interactive mode, which guides you through everything:

 ```
-docker run --rm -it newtork/groupware-domain --interactive
+docker run --volume /var/domain:/data --rm -it newtork/groupware-domain --interactive
 ```

 ### Example

-There are some port forwardings, which need to be set in order get a functioning *domain controller*.
+There are some port forwardings, which need to be set in order get a functioning *domain controller* on your local host.

 ```
 docker run \